grubk/GPT-OSS-API-Hosting-for-Vercel/README.md

 # GPT-OSS-20B API for Vercel deployment

 ‼️Today, OpenAI released an [open-source model](https://huggingface.co/openai/gpt-oss-20b) that is roughly as powerful as gpt-o3.
-This repo allows you to host this model on Vercel with using Flask API in python -- I included some standard security features as well.
+This repo allows you to host this model on Vercel with using Flask API in python.
+I included some standard security features as well.

 ---